m-dadej/SD_hackathon/README.md

 `data_preproc1.R` -> `feature_eng1.R` -> `modeling1.R`

 At the beginning of each of scripts, the previous one is sourced. *To reproduce the results one may clone the repo and run the last file ('modeling1.R')*.
 Note, the last file trains an xgboost model with CV so it takes some time (but not too long since my computational capabilities were limited at the time).
+But the preprocessed data and model is saved, so there is no need to run whole script to reproduce.

 ### Data preprocessing